-Michael Hawkins is a resident of Maine who loves biology.
+Michael holds a BA in Biology with a minor in Philosophy.
 He likes to spend his free time hiking and defending science, though not usually at the same time.
 Contrary to popular (but not scientific) belief, the positive and appropriate perception of science is undermined by religion, alternative medicine, the U.S. education system, and most science journalists.

 They’re not, and I can’t take anyone seriously who demonstrates they don’t know the difference.